Audio Devices window of Audio MIDI Setup on Mac

 Audio device list

-Available devices appear in the list on the left side of the Audio Devices window.
+Available devices appear in the sidebar of the Audio Devices window.

-To use a device for sound input or sound output, or to play system sounds, select the device, click the Action pop-up menu at the bottom of the sidebar, then choose an option.
+To use a device for sound input or output, or to play system sounds, select the device, click the Action pop-up menu at the bottom of the sidebar, then choose an option.

-Create an aggregate device, a multi-output device or connect to an AirPlay device.
+Create an aggregate device or a multi-output device, or connect to an AirPlay device.